 Key Stage 3

-In years 7 & 8 pupils will study a range of topics including:
+In years 7 & 8 pupils will study a range of topics which support the GCSE examinations and provide a range of geographical skills these including:

 - Weather and climate